 I’ve spent the past few years working on research management solutions.
 In the past year, I’ve been specifically researching the applications of notetaking, as well as the design of notetaking software for technically minded users with Colophon Cards, funded by a grant from The Icelandic Centre for Research’s Technology Development Fund.

 I’m in a unique position to help you improve your writing, research skills, and your notetaking through one-on-one coaching sessions over Zoom or Google Meet.

 How does it work?

-If this is your first time then the first step is to book a free “chemistry” session:
+If this is your first time then the first step is to email me to book a free “chemistry” session:

 The chemistry session is a short conversation (no more than 30 minutes) that lets both of us find out if my coaching is likely to work for you.
 As a part of the booking process, you’ll need to fill out a few questions that will help us get started.

 There is no risk in booking a chemistry session.
 It’s free and you aren’t obliged to book a paid session afterwards.
 Although, I hope you will!

 If the chemistry session works out then you can come back to this page and book a 90-minute coaching session for $250.
 Or, you can book a number of sessions in advance and get an extra session for free.